I was given a Pay and Display ticket from a driver leaving the car park. Why was I issued a parking charge?

 If the driver of the vehicle chooses to ignore the terms and continue to park they are accepting liability and are contractually agreeing to pay a parking charge to ourselves.

-We have a valid contract with the landowner and are a fully accredited operator with the Independent Parking Committee (IPC).
+We have a valid contract with the landowner and are a fully accredited operator with the British Parking Association (BPA).
 This gives us reasonable cause to request the keeper details from the DVLA to pursue any outstanding debts through the county court.